- TOTAL COST

 Compressed air generation and distribution

 Drainage network and sewerage treatment plant

 General building facilities such as canteens and laundry.

 The joint venture team will define, manage, construct, commission and hand over a range of projects set out in the ISA Works Programme.

 This long-term programme of investment and change on the Sellafield site has been introduced to minimise the risk of production plant downtime due to infrastructure asset degradation.
 The project requires a fresh approach to the addressing the assets at Sellafield in an effective and efficient manner, paying attention to schedule and cost improvement.

-To ensure we promoted local employment within Cumbria we have held three open events in the local area to the Sellafield project.
+We are dedicated to promoting local employment within Cumbria and have held various recruitment events over the last five years to support this.
 These took place in Workington, Whitehaven and Barrow in Furness.
-We advertised the events in local newspapers and online and had an overwhelming response via telephone, email and foot fall at the actual events.
+We advertised our recruitment campaign in local newspapers and online and had an overwhelming response via telephone, email and foot fall at the actual events.
 In both Workington and Whitehaven the visitors were in their hundreds and each event saw us leave with around 500 CVs.
-The event included a presentation on the project and a chance to speak with a number of employees already working on the Alliance.
-From this, we have recruited more than 50 local people from West Cumbria to work on the ISA contract, including 10 apprentices and four local graduates.
+The events have included a presentation on the project and a chance to speak with a number of employees already working on the Alliance.

-To develop our relationship with the local supply chain, the ISA has held a series of ‘Meet the Buyer’ events which offered a chance to engage with local companies and extend relationships for future collaborations.
+To develop our relationship with the local supply chain, the ISA have held a number of supply chain ‘speed dating’ events which offer a chance for both national and local organisations to engage with the ISA and tender for works.

 In delivering this programme of work, we are striving to meet several challenges.
 These include: